pgrest/pgrest/README.md

 * capable of loading Node.js modules
 * compatible with MongoLab's REST API

-# Install plv8js exntesion for postgresql
+# Install plv8js extension for postgresql

-Note: requires postgresql 9.1 or later.
-9.0 will be supoprted soon.
+Note: Requires postgresql 9.1 or later.
+9.0 will be supported soon.

 ```
 # for older distros: sudo add-apt-repository ppa:martinkl/ppa